Chapter 27:

 I shook my head.
 “That's only half of the truth.
 Right, Zephyra?”

-She sighed, her smile tinged with amusement.
+She sighed, smiling in amusement.
 “That old geezer knew what he was doing.
 I thought he gave up, but he just changed his strategy.
 Bit by bit, he reshaped the way I thought—about people, about myself.
 Honestly, if it weren’t for him, I probably wouldn’t have accepted Lucian’s offer either.
 That’s why I don’t hold it against him.”

 Luna tilted her head, her expression thoughtful.
-“So he played the role of a parent?”
+“So he was like a parent?”

 I leaned back, crossing my arms.
 “He sounds like an interesting guy.
 I’d love to meet him.”